macmanes-lab/orp_website/index.rst

 2. List of dependencies
 ------------------------
 Sorry there are so many.
-This is a complex protocol..
+Assembly is complex..

+- Linuxbrew.
+You must have Linuxbrew installed before you can install the ORP.
 - Rcorrector, HMMER, Trimmomatic, Trinity, SPAdes, Shannon, MCL, Metis, OrthoFuser, BLAST, seqtk, BUSCO (make sure to install databases), TransRate (the ORP version packaged here).
 - Python modules numpy, scipy, biopython, cvxopt